Workstation ergonomic support and hygiene

 For extended periods of laptop use:

-• Where possible, use a separate keyboard and mouse (Wireless are the best option).
+• Where possible, use a separate keyboard and mouse (wireless are the best option).

 • Take regular breaks.

 • Adjust the font size if needed.
-You can do this by right clicking on your desk top and select Display Settings, increase the percentage under Scale and Layout.
+You can do this by right clicking on your desktop and select Display Settings, increase the percentage under Scale and Layout.

 • Position your laptop to avoid glare and reflection on the computer screen.